gitter-badger/jackpine/README.md

 ---

 🌲 Jackpine was originally created by [Aedon Tanner](https://github.com/aedontanner) and [Dylan Layne Tanner](https://twitter.com/DylanLTanner) of [45° North Ventures](https://www.45northventures.com/).
-It is open-sourced under the [MIT License](https://opensource.org/licenses/MIT).

-Special thanks goes to the creators of Timber, Tailwind CSS, Alpine.js, and WPACK.io for their awesome work.
+Special thanks goes to the creators of Timber, Tailwind CSS, Alpine.js, and wpack.io for their awesome work.